There are 1,100 species of bats worldwide, making up a quarter of the world’s mammals. There are 40 species of bats in the United States alone!

 Bats can find their food in total darkness.
 They locate insects by emitting inaudible high-pitched sounds, 10-20 beeps per second and listening to echoes.
 Find out how citizen scientists can help use sound recordings to monitor bat populations.

 Other bats eat fruit or nectar and can play an important role as pollinators.
 There are only three species of "vampire bats"—bats that live off the blood of animals.
 None of those species lives in the United States.

-- More than half of the bat species in the United States are in severe decline or listed as endangered.
+More than half of the bat species in the United States are in severe decline or listed as endangered.
 In addition to loss of habitat, one of the most dire threat comes from white nose syndrome, a disease that has decimated bats in the U.S. and Canada.

 Some bats migrate south for the winter, while others hibernate through the cold winter months.
 During hibernation, bats can survive in freezing temperatures, even after being encased in ice.
 Learn how protecting caves helps endangered bats.

 The world’s largest bat is the "flying fox" that lives on islands in the South Pacific.
-It has a wingspan of up six feet.
+It has a wingspan of up to 6 feet.

 The world’s smallest bat is the bumble bee bat of Thailand, which is smaller than a thumbnail and weighs less than a penny.